gremau/EarthSciNotebook/docs/computing/mercurial.md

 ## Installing and configuring

-- Install in debian with `apt-get install mercurial`
+- Install in debian with `apt install mercurial`
 - Create ~/.hgrc and add the following lines:`

 ~~~